Classic Motorcycle Build

 Harley 45 Generator

 There are two types of generators found on Harley-Davidson 45 flatheads.
 Early-style motors (1937 to 1958) have a three-brush generator, which is mounted to the engine with two 1/4" bolts, and utilizes a strap which goes around the generator body.
-Later 45 motors (1959-1965) have a two-brush generator which does not require the strap, and has two 5/16" bolts holding it in place.

-Your classic bike's generator really doesn't charge the battery until engine rpm is considerably higher than idle.
+Your classic Harley's generator really doesn't charge the battery until engine rpm is considerably higher than idle.
 Trips that are less than 15-20 miles are typically not enough to recharge the battery's losses from starting.

 Read: Harley Generator - Repair or Replace?